 Most SLP would describe themselves as having more of a type A personality.
 We don’t like to make mistakes, especially in front of others.
 At least I don’t.
 But I am here to encourage you to point out your errors in therapy.
 It is helpful for those students you serve who don’t like to make mistakes or when they make a mistake do not have to problem-solving skills to fix them.

 You probably have had or will have a student who is a perfectionist.
 These can be some of my trickiest students.
 They may be reluctant to try if they think they can’t do the task or if as soon as the student makes a mistake, they may stop participating.
 It can make progress extremely slow.
 It can also have a significant impact on their academic career.
+Check out his post on building confidence (click here).
 In my experience, they are less likely to become involved in class discussions and may be less likely to ask their teacher for help or clarification.

 Along the same lines, a child with difficulty with problem-solving may become upset or not know how to react when they have made a mistake or expect an adult to solve the problem for them.
 This also can have a significant impact on a child’s education.